 Land use change is driving habitat loss and biodiversity declines globally, and the highest rates of these changes are in the tropics (Newbold et al. 2015).
 In addition, the tropics provide most of the supply for the global trade in wildlife for pets, consumption, and medical applications (Collar and Juniper 1992, Bennett et al. 2002, Alves et al. 2010, Alves and Alves 2011, Drury 2011, Fernandes-Ferreira et al. 2012, Nóbrega Alves et al. 2013, Bush et al. 2014, McNamara et al. 2016).
 The effect of this demand for tropical wildlife is intensified by the increased access to intact forest provided by land use change, and in particular, the development of roads for extractive activities (i.e. logging and mining; Suárez et al. 2009, Harris et al. 2017, Symes et al. 2018).

-In Indonesia, whose tropical forests are biodiversity hotspots (Myers et al. 2000, Brooks et al. 2002), these same processes have led to extensive deforestation from agricultural expansion, logging, and fires (Achard 2002, Sodhi et al. 2004, Hansen et al. 2013, Margono et al. 2014, Abood et al. 2015), and combined with hunting, trapping, and the international wildlife trade (e.g. Pangolin and Helmeted Hornbill exported to East Asia), are major drivers of species endangerment and extinction across the archipelago (Nijman 2010, Nijman et al. 2012, Symes et al. 2018).
+Indonesia’s tropical forests are global biodiversity hotspots (Myers et al. 2000, Brooks et al. 2002).
+Across the archipelago, anthropogenic pressures have led to extensive deforestation from agricultural expansion, logging, and fires (Achard 2002, Sodhi et al. 2004, Hansen et al. 2013, Margono et al. 2014, Abood et al. 2015), and combined with hunting, trapping, and the international wildlife trade (e.g. Pangolin and Helmeted Hornbill exported to East Asia), are major drivers of species endangerment and extinction (Nijman 2010, Nijman et al. 2012, Symes et al. 2018).
 These global problems are intensified by a thriving domestic bird trade (Nijman 2010, Harris et al. 2017) encompassing thousands of species and millions of individuals (Jepson and Ladle 2005, Chng et al. 2015, 2016, 2018, Chng and Eaton 2016, Rentschlar et al. 2018).
 The caged bird trade and Indonesia’s rapid rate of deforestation have driven avian species declines, extirpations, and extinctions (Collar and Juniper 1992, Collar et al. 1994, Wright et al. 2001, Jepson and Ladle 2005, Harris et al. 2017, Bergin et al. 2017).

 The majority of these declines have been documented on Java, which is the most densely populated island in the world, retains a tiny proportion of its historical forest, and is the cultural and demand center of the bird trade (Burivalova et al. 2017).
 Kalimantan (Indonesian Borneo) has experienced recent and accelerating deforestation, losing an estimated 15.4% of forest between 2000-2010 alone (Miettinen et al. 2011, 2012) to massive expansion of oil palm plantations and logging enterprises combined with recent, and often associated, forest fires (Curran 2004).
 Concurrently, Rentschlar et al. (2018) documented the unprecedented scale of the caged bird trade in Kalimantan, but to date we are unaware of any study quantifying the effects of trade on wild birds in Kalimantan.
 Sumatra has experienced similar changes to Kalimantan over a similar time period, and Harris et al. (2017) found that bird market price predicted the slope of decline for Sumatran forest birds, implicating the trade in their decline.
 Furthermore, they found that commercially valuable birds were absent from forest less than 5 km from a road.
 Given this information, and expert-derived suspected declines including species found in Bornean forests (Harris et al. 2015), it is likely that commercially valuable birds in Kalimantan are disappearing even from intact and protected forests.